Jamaica Center–Parsons/Archer station: Construction and opening

 Because of the 1975 New York City fiscal crisis, the Archer Avenue Line was never fully built to Springfield Boulevard, and was instead truncated to Parsons Boulevard.
 The shortened version of the line contained three stations and was 2 mi long.
 In October 1980, the MTA considered stopping work on the line and on the 63rd Street Line, due to its budget crisis and the bad state of the existing subway system.
 Due to lack of money, all bidding on new subway and bus projects for the MTA was suspended in 1981, except for the already-built portions of the 63rd Street and Archer Avenue lines, which were allowed to continue.
-In September 1983, the project was 80% complete, and was expected to be in operation in fall 1985.
+In September 1983, the project was 80 percent complete, and was expected to be in operation in fall 1985.
 Construction was completed a year ahead of schedule, in 1983, but was delayed for several more years due to various disputes.
 The station opened along with the rest of the Archer Avenue Line on December 11, 1988.